Welcome all to Swáywi (Ambleside Park)!

 Located in the big tent at the back of the Stewardship Zone

 Plastic in our oceans is increasing at an exponential rate.
-So much so, it is estimated that at our continued rate of consumption, plastic in the oceans will outweigh fish by the year 2050.
+So much so, it is estimated that at our continued rate of consumption, plastic in the oceans could outweigh fish by the year 2050.
 Plastic does not biodegrade; it simply breaks apart into smaller and smaller pieces—called microplastics.
 Microplastics are mistakenly eaten by many different animals, which may have impacts to the future health of marine food webs.
 This talk will focus on the current research on this marine pollutant and the potential effects it has to marine life including salmon.
-Presented by Rhiannon Moore, Researcher, Ocean Pollution Research Program.
+Presented by Rhiannon Moore, Researcher, Ocean Wise Plastics Lab.

 Squamish Nation Village

-- The Squamish Nation Canoe Family will give their traditional “Blessing of the Salmon” at the Opening Ceremonies, and at the Village, Nation Ambassadors will share stories, kids can make a paddle necklace or fish hat!
-Nature Walks will be lead by Rebecca Duncan – tsitsayxemaat and will leave the Village at 11:30 a.m.
-1:30 p.m. and 2:30 p.m.
-Also at the Squamish Nation Village buy a raffle ticket for a stunning Salmon carving and Sterling Silver Salmon bracelet designed and donated by Richard E. Baker of the Squamish Nation!
+- The Squamish Nation Canoe Family will give their traditional “Blessing of the Salmon” at the Opening Ceremonies, and at the Village, Nation Ambassadors will share stories, kids can make a salmon necklace or fish hat!
+Nature Walks will be lead by Lacey Baker – tsitsayxemaat and will leave the Village at 11:30 a.m., 1:30 p.m. and 2:30 p.m.
+Also at the Squamish Nation Village enter the draw for a stunning Salmon carving and Sterling Silver Salmon bracelet designed and donated by Richard E. Baker of the Squamish Nation!

-- The Squamish Ocean Canoe Family will be part of the Blessing of the Salmon and will be paddling in if weather permits.
+- The Squamish Ocean Canoe Family will be part of the Blessing of the Salmon.

 Stewardship Zone Exhibitors